Mihai Ralea: Early life and Poporanist beginnings

+According to Suchianu, they were avid readers, who quickly went through the popular collections put out by Flammarion, and ended up discovering Marxist literature—mainly through the introductions put out by Charles Gide and Gabriel Deville.
 Ralea went on to attend the University of Bucharest Faculty of Letters and Philosophy, under Constantin Rădulescu-Motru (who shortlisted and prepared Ralea for academic tenure).
 He made his debut in publishing during 1916, with an essay in Rădulescu-Motru's Revista de Filozofie, and with Convorbiri Literare articles that he usually signed with the initials M. R. (an alternative signature he would use for the rest of his career).
-Ralea was university colleagues with philosophers Tudor Vianu and Nicolae Bagdasar, with whom he remained close friends for the rest of his life.
-Their studies were interrupted by the Romanian Campaign of World War I, during which time Ralea relocated to Iași.
-He took his final examination in Law and Letters at the University of Iași, in 1918.
+Ralea was university colleagues with philosophers Tudor Vianu and Nicolae Bagdasar, who also joined his circle of intimate friends.
+Their studies were interrupted by the Romanian Campaign of World War I: Ralea went to a preparatory school of the Romanian Land Forces, in Botoșani, where he was colleagues with Suchianu and Vianu, as well as with novelist Ionel Teodoreanu and poet Mihai Moșandrei.
+Relocated to Iași, he served in the same artillery battery as Suchianu.

+Ralea took his final examination in Law and Letters at the University of Iași, in 1918.
 His professors included the culture critic Garabet Ibrăileanu, who became Ralea's mentor.
 Ralea recalled that his first encounter with Ibrăileanu was "my life's greatest intellectual event".
 Described by Vianu as a "young luminary" with "new and original ideas", "always surrounded by a sizable pack of students", Ralea returned to cultural journalism in postwar Greater Romania.
 From February 1919, he was a contributor to the Iași-based review Însemnări Literare, which stood in for the temporarily disestablished Viața Românească.
 The magazine was managed by the novelist Mihail Sadoveanu and heavily influenced by Ibrăileanu.
 Their friendship sealed Ralea's affiliation to prewar Poporanism, a leftist current which promoted agrarianism, "national specificity", and art with a social mission.
 The Însemnări Literare group also recognized that Poporanism was made inadequate by the social promises of land reform and universal male suffrage.
 These policies, Ibrăileanu acknowledged, "settled a debt" with the peasantry.
 Poporanism was generally pro-Westernization, with a noted reserve; taken separately, Ralea was the most pro-Western, socialist, and least culturally conservative thinker of this category.

 Also in 1919, Ralea and his new friend, Andrei Oțetea, earned state scholarships to complete his doctorate in Paris.
 Ralea entered the École Normale Supérieure as a disciple of Lucien Herr, simultaneously registering for doctoral programs in letters and politics, with interests in sociology and psychology.
 He studied under the functionalist Célestin Bouglé, then under Paul Fauconnet and Lucien Lévy-Bruhl, and later, at the Collège de France, under Pierre Janet.
 As he himself recounted, he became a passionate follower of the French Left, a reader of Jean Jaurès, and a guest of Léon Blum's.
-He defined himself as a rationalist, heir to the Age of Enlightenment and the French Revolution, and was ostensibly an atheist.
+Young Ralea defined himself as a rationalist, heir to the Age of Enlightenment and the French Revolution, and was ostensibly an atheist.